 Students undertake a systematic investigation of a clinical or administration based problem selected by the student and supported by faculty.
 The student will identify the problem to be addressed, review and critique pertinent literature, and implement and evaluate the project.
 The designed and approved project will be implemented and within a mentored and supervised clinical immersion experience.
-The project uses an evidence-based practice model and is systematically developed in consultation with the student's doctor of nursing practice and scholarly project committee who evaluates each step of the process (200 clinical hours).
-Pre or
+The project uses an evidence-based practice model and is systematically developed in consultation with the student's doctor of nursing practice and scholarly project committee who valuates each step of the process (200 clinical hours).
+Prerequisite: NURS 708

-Corequisite: NURS 708.